JubaDeveloper/shopping-site-pb/README.md

 - `MirageJS` - The library to make tests using fake back-end (Pending to come 🕒)
 - `Typescript` - The fully typed language to make more readable your project
 - `Vite` - Server to set up the project
 - `React` - The library to make the
+- `Git workflow` - Going ahead and automating the process of build, deploy, register... (ci/cd)

 # 🛠️ Installation/Initialization process - Without Docker